lucdar/itg-cli/README.md

 ## Contributing

-This project is under active development, and my first published/marketed open source project, so I'm still learning how all this works in practice.
-That being said, I'll try to respond to any PRs or issues, though this may change in the future.
+This project is my first published/marketed open source project, so I'm still learning how all this works in practice.
+That being said, If you run into any bugs or have ideas for new features, please feel free to create an [issue](https://github.com/lucdar/itg-cli/issues) or [pull request](https://github.com/lucdar/itg-cli/pulls).

 ## License